GOP uses state capitol protests to redefine 'insurrection'

 “Disrupting things is a far cry from insurrection,” Gerhardt said.
 “It’s just a protest, and protesters are not insurrectionists.”

-Nevertheless, conservative social media commentators and bloggers have used the word insurrection alongside videos of protesters at state capitols in attempts to equate those demonstrations to “Hang Mike Pence” as they roamed the Capitol.
+Nevertheless, conservative social media commentators and bloggers have used the word insurrection alongside videos of protesters at state capitols in attempts to equate those demonstrations to the Jan.
+6 attack, when thousands of Trump supporters stormed the Capitol in an attempt to halt certification of the presidential vote and keep Trump in office.
+Some of the rioters sought out then-House Speaker Nancy Pelosi and shouted “Hang Mike Pence” as they roamed the Capitol.

 Republicans’ use of the term insurrection in these cases isn’t just wrong, it’s also strategic, said Yotam Ophir, a University at Buffalo communications professor who focuses on misinformation.
 Repeating a loaded term over and over makes it lose its meaning and power, he said.